wtfz/laravel-route-button/README.md

 ## Customization

-[SweetAlert2](https://github.com/sweetalert2/sweetalert2) modal triggered when clicking any routes with `DELETE`, `PATCH` or `POST` method.

-To customize (or remove SweetAlert2), publish and edit the component.
+To customize, publish and edit the component.

 ```php
 php artisan vendor:publish --tag=laravel-route-button